petergeraghty/pronto-lib/README.md

 Well, that's the goal.
 At the moment there is basic support for sending IR commands.
 Serial is a work in progress.
 There is no REST api.
 But there is a basic understanding of the protocol, which brings us to

 ## The protocol
-Reverse engineering of the protocol is described in [this](https://gist.github.com/petergeraghty/666c52d8215c7f56429d) and [that](https://gist.github.com/petergeraghty/3b430fe1dbf31f22a7e0) gist.
+For those who enjoy reading dumps of UDP packets, reverse engineering of the protocol is described in [this](https://gist.github.com/petergeraghty/666c52d8215c7f56429d) and [that](https://gist.github.com/petergeraghty/3b430fe1dbf31f22a7e0) gist.
 Once the process is complete the findings will be compiled into a single document

+## Test harness
+In addition to the unit tests for the code there are a number of integration tests to verify behaviour when connecting to the RFX hardware.
+The integration tests are disabled by default because they require an actual, physical test harness and also an RFX unit.
+Basically a Raspberry Pi is hooked up the one of the IR ports on the RFX9600 (via an optocoupler) and also one of the serial ports.
+Socat is used to expose the data received by these ports when the tests run, which can then be read and verified by the tests.